Jean Ter-Merguerian: Recordings

-No official recital and concerts recordings by Jean Ter-Merguerian exists.
-Only two CD-Rs of live and archive broadcast material have been released (CD-R 1 : "Selection from Performances" / CD-R 2 : "Khachaturian 100th").
+Among recital and concerts recordings by Jean Ter-Merguerian are two CD-Rs of live and archive broadcast material (CD-R 1 : "Selection from Performances" / CD-R 2 : "Khachaturian 100th").
 The 1966 Armenian Radio broadcast recording of Bach Double Concerto is part of a 2CDs compilation dedicated to his colleague, the violinist Anahit Tsitsikian.
 In 1999 Jean Ter-Merguerian recorded his only commercial release: Gérard Gasparian's Violin Sonata (1990), with the composer himself at the piano (CD Timpani 1C1055).